 Of the two, electric kilns are by far the more common.
 One of the reasons for this is convenience.
 Electric kilns are normally smaller and don’t need venting.
 Whereas a gas kiln is usually larger and needs an air inlet and a flue.
 Electric kilns are also normally cheaper to buy.

 However, most potters when they start off don’t have their own kiln.
 They will often borrow or hire a kiln firing service.

 So, it is not impossible that you might find yourself firing your ware in a gas kiln.
-Perhaps you have a potter friend with a gas kiln has offered to fire some of your work.
+Perhaps you have a potter friend with a gas kiln who has offered to fire some of your work.
 Or maybe a local potter has agreed to help you out.

 The reason this is relevant is that glazes can look different according to how they are fired.
-A glaze fired in an electric kiln can look quite different to the same glaze fired in a gas kiln.
+A glaze fired in an electric kiln can look quite different from the same glaze fired in a gas kiln.

 Oxidation and Reduction

 Electric and gas fired pottery can look quite different because of chemical processes that happen during firing.
 These processes are called oxidation and reduction.
 The different firing environment created depends upon how much oxygen is present in the kiln atmosphere.

 Generally, a ‘reduction atmosphere’ can be created in a gas kiln, not an electric kiln.
 Electric kilns tend to work with an oxidation atmosphere.

 Glazes fired in the oxidation atmosphere of an electric kiln tend to be clean bright colors.
 The same glaze in a gas kiln where the oxygen level has been reduced may look more earthy and organic.
 A reduction atmosphere tends to create darker more intense glazes.

 Whilst all of this might seem a bit overly technical if you are just starting out with glazes.
 It is worth being aware of it, as it might affect your decision when choosing a pottery glaze.